cloned2k16/niMan/README.md

   (actually you can use whichever command argument you'd like to ..)

 NIM uses a two stage loader so it first checks for his own version of Node (6.2.1, at the moment )
-if not present it downloads along with corresponding NPM ... then installs additional packages
+if not present it downloads along with corresponding NPM ...
+then installs additional packages,
 and finally starts the app ...

 ![](demo.gif)